Afi Aminuddin: Personal life

 Afi has three brothers who are also footballers.
-Younger brother Wafi Aminuddin plays for Brunei's professional football team DPMM FC.
-Another brother Ulfi Aminuddin was a Brunei under-18 international and has represented the country in futsal.
-The youngest brother, Bazli is a Brunei youth international.
+Younger brother Wafi Aminuddin plays alongside Afi in the national team and also Kasuka FC.
+Another brother Ulfi Aminuddin was a Brunei under-18 international and has represented the country in futsal, and was captain of Brunei's seven-a-side football team.
+The youngest brother, Bazli is a Brunei youth international who plays for Wijaya FC.